vanities/swiftbible/README.md

 - Daily devotionals, written by Hermes 405B
 - Adjustable font size for improved readability
 - Highlight and copy verses
+- Add notes to your favorite verses and able to quick access them
+- Share verses with friends and family via social media, email, or text messages

 ## Upcoming Features
 - Search functionality to quickly find specific passages or keywords
-- Bookmark your favorite verses for quick access
-- Share verses with friends and family via social media, email, or text messages
+- Chapter and verse titles

 ## Requirements